alex-barylski/LegacyMVC/README.md

 "Builder" when it is actually a "Factory".
 Strong focus on loose coupling and high cohesion, and extensive use of inversion of control to allow programmer flexibility.

-This was to be implied by what I called a Consumer Provider Best Practice - not to be confused with [Producer Consumer Pattern](https://en.wikipedia.org/wiki/Producer%E2%80%93consumer_problem).
+This was to be implied by what I referred as a Consumer Provider Best Practice - not to be confused with [Producer Consumer Pattern](https://en.wikipedia.org/wiki/Producer%E2%80%93consumer_problem).
 As developers we see this practice all the time with components like databases, caching, session management, etc.